NICMx/Jool/en/mtu.md

 ![Fig.1 - MTU flow fail](../images/flow/mtu-frag-fail-en.svg)

-It's implementation defined.
+It is implementation defined.
 If _n4_ is smart, it will try to decrease the lenght of the packet.
-If it's not, the packet will never reach _n6_.
+If it is not, the packet will never reach _n6_.

 Proper implementations today actually use [Path MTU discovery](http://en.wikipedia.org/wiki/Path_MTU_Discovery) and therefore never unset the DF flag.
 Still, stubborn or legacy code is not unheard of.